anwaaralikhan/essentials/angluar/most_asked_qa.md

  - ngAfterViewChecked (It checks the bindings of the component’s view)
  - ngOnDestroy

+ ngOnChanges - This is called when data changes in your application that affects this component specifically ngOnInit - This is called when the component initializes for the first time (i.e. it's only called once) ngOnDestroy - This is called when the component is about to be destroyed (i.e. removed from the page)

+ Here are the lifecycle hooks available, in the order in which they are invoked:

+ngOnChanges: Called every time a data-bound input property changes.
+It’s called a first time before the ngOnInit hook.
+The hook receives a SimpleChanges object that contains the previous and current values for the data-bound inputs properties.
+This hook gets called often, so it’s a good idea to limit the amount of processing it does.
+ngOnInit: Called once upon initialization of the component.
+ngDoCheck: Use this hook instead of ngOnChanges for changes that Angular doesn’t detect.
+It gets called at every change detection cycle, so keeping what it does to a minimum is important for performance.
+ngAfterContentInit: Called after content is projected in the component.
+ngAfterContentChecked: Called after the projected content is checked.
+ngAfterViewInit: Called after a component’s view or child view is initialized.
+ngAfterViewChecked: Called after a component’s view or child view is checked.
+ngOnDestroy: Called once when the component is destroyed and a good hook to use to cleanup and unsubscribe from observables.

 Differentiate between Components and Directives in Angular 5.
 Components break up the application into smaller parts; whereas, Directives add behavior to an existing DOM element.